definedrisk/pro-asp.net-core-6/Ubuntu 20.04.03 LTS/Documentation/development setup.md

 * No shared folders
 * Boot from CD image [ubuntu-20.04.4-desktop-amd64.iso](https://releases.ubuntu.com/20.04.4/ubuntu-20.04.4-desktop-amd64.iso)

-Most of this document also applies to *-server* (without installing or using any GUI applications).
-When installing *-server* then select the option to install `openssh-server` and import a key during installation.
+Note: most of this document also applies to *-server* (without installing or using any GUI applications).
+When installing *-server* then select the option to install `openssh-server` and import a key during installation (this can be done by importing form GitHub).

 ### During first boot (install from ISO)

+Select the following options:

 * UK English
 * Minimal installation